LibDiscord/lavalink-os/Readme.md

-# Lavalink on Linux / Unix
+# Lavalink on any operating system.